mstable/MIPs/MIPS/mip-35.md

 In terms of front-end, the integration of Meta Vault will be progressively phased out on the mStable website, with a focus on prioritizing its integration on the Idle dashboard.
 To this end, a banner will be displayed on the mStable website highlighting the migration process to new Meta Vaults on Idle UI.

-If the decision to sunset mUSD is implemented, the redeemability of mUSD will remain active for a minimum of six months. mStable team will follow the procedures outlined in MIP31 during this period
+If the decision to sunset mUSD is implemented, the redeemability of mUSD will remain active for a minimum of six months. mStable team will follow the procedures outlined in [MIP 31](./mip-31) during this period

 [quote="dimsome, post:1, topic:992"]

 ### Front-ends

-* In all front-ends and the landing page, a banner will be added to notify everyone of the sunsetting of the product and to encourage withdrawals.
+- In all front-ends and the landing page, a banner will be added to notify everyone of the sunsetting of the product and to encourage withdrawals.

-* The front-end will be kept alive for at least 6 months after the vote of the sunset in the subsequent proposal has been conducted.
+- The front-end will be kept alive for at least 6 months after the vote of the sunset in the subsequent proposal has been conducted.

-* The possibility to access the contracts afterward is still possible via a locally run front-end or directly with the smart contracts (i.e. Etherscan).
+- The possibility to access the contracts afterward is still possible via a locally run front-end or directly with the smart contracts (i.e. Etherscan).

 [/quote]